CPT-Jack-A-Castle/awesome-hacking-lists/README.md

 ## PowerShell

+- [MSOLSpray](https://github.com/dafthack/MSOLSpray) - A password spraying tool for Microsoft Online accounts (Azure/O365).
+The script logs if a user cred is valid, if MFA is enabled on the account, if a tenant doesn't exist, if a user doesn't exist, if the account is locked, or if the account is disabled.
 - [NetNTLMtoSilverTicket](https://github.com/NotMedic/NetNTLMtoSilverTicket) - SpoolSample -&gt; Responder w/NetNTLM Downgrade -&gt; NetNTLMv1 -&gt; NTLM -&gt; Kerberos Silver Ticket
 - [PowerLadon](https://github.com/k8gege/PowerLadon) - Large Network Penetration Scanner & Cobalt Strike, Ladon for PowerShell, vulnerability / exploit / detection / MS17010
 - [SessionGopher](https://github.com/Arvanaghi/SessionGopher) - SessionGopher is a PowerShell tool that uses WMI to extract saved session information for remote access tools such as WinSCP, PuTTY, SuperPuTTY, FileZilla, and Microsoft Remote Desktop.
 It can be run remotely or locally.